Being Honest With Ourselves

 100% Honest 100% of the Time

-Here’s the bottom line.
-If you want to advance your life personally or professionally, you must be 100% honest with yourself 100% of the time.
+Here’s the bottom line: if you want to advance your life personally or professionally, you must be 100% honest with yourself 100% of the time.

 I make bad decisions just as I did last night when I had pizza.
 But I know I am making them.
 I don’t play games with myself trying to pretend those bad decisions aren’t bad decisions.

 But we’re not just talking about eating pizza when you know it’s bad for you.
 It’s about making a conscious effort to see all things as they are.
-Lying to ourselves may make a bad situation seem better in the short term but in the long term it can only make things worse.
+Lying to ourselves may make a bad situation seem better in the short term, but in the long term, it can only make things worse.

 No doubt being honest with myself over the years has allowed me to refine my craft.
 By accurately viewing my performance I’ve taken the necessary steps to make improvements.
-As an example, I have video taped every group presentation I have given this year.
+As an example, I have recorded every group presentation I have given this year.
 By looking at my presentations with a critical eye, I’ve identified areas where I can improve and get better.

-Only by being 100% honest with myself have I been able see the little things that can refine my daily activities and advance my career.
+Only by being 100% honest with myself have I been able to see the little things that can refine my daily activities and advance my career.

 I know this is not an easy subject to face.
 There’s a large fear factor here.
 But being honest with yourself is one of the first steps towards experiencing true happiness and satisfaction in life.
 Will you work on being 100% honest with yourself?